bas080/toplist/README.md

 list.
 When you're ready to go to the shop ask your mom to share her top list and merge it into your list.

-### Todo list
+### TODO list

-Create todo lists and share them with others.
+Create TODO lists and share them with others.
 Once you've done a task you can remove the item from the list.
 You can re-use the share link to re-add the items again to your top list.